Robert GODES

 whose direction through the core are alternated.
 This quantum

-pulse direction alternation provides for uniform loading of the
+pulse direction alternation provides for uniform loading of

-Hamiltonian energy necessary to cause electron capture
+generate the required Hamiltonian energy necessary to cause

-events/neutron generation.
-If the electro-migration is
+electron capture events/neutron generation.
+If the

-unidirectional the core will likely break.
+electro-migration is unidirectional the core will likely

 [0109] Quantum Pulse Offset-100